-The most common areas to treat with botox for hyperhidrosis include:
+The most common areas to treat for hyperhidrosis include:

 Do you have another area of your body that sweats more than normal?
-Luckily, botox can be used on any body part to treat overactive sweat glands.
+Luckily, the treatmentcan be used on any body part to treat overactive sweat glands.
 Sisu Clinic treats patients who experience excessive sweating of the feet, hands, and forehead, among other areas.
 Click here to inquire about the body part you’d like to target.

-If you’re wondering how long botox for hyperhidrosis lasts, the answer is - it depends!
-Research has shown that botox for hyperhidrosis can last from 4 to even 14 months.
+If you’re wondering how long the treatment for hyperhidrosis lasts, the answer is - it depends!
+Research has shown that the treatment for hyperhidrosis can last from 4 to even 14 months.
 Your body will metabolize the drug administered during your treatment at different rates, which is why some people enjoy results for longer than others.